sasakiassociates/entity-city/README.md

 # **Entity City**

-A protoype Unity app that renders LIDAR data tiles with Unity ECS/DOTS and visualized using Vuforia Image Tracking.
+A protoype that explores augmenting data onto physical images by rendering LIDAR tiles with Unity ECS/DOTS and visualized using Vuforia Image Tracking.

 <br />